What a week it has been. This is a long one. Sorry.

 Spend time with your family in a way that in this busy world we never do.

 As I have said, I am not an expert but I am concerned for my nearest and dearest who are on the front line dealing with this in the hospitals.
 My best friends, previous colleagues and soon my husband.
-We have to take some responsibility for this and our behaviour NOW is the only thing that can make a difference.
+We have to take some responsibility for this and our behaviour NOW is the only thing that can make a difference to the spread of this virus.

 Stay safe… and keep washing your hands!